Davis Cup: Challenge format (1900–1971)

 The competition was initially titled the International Lawn Tennis Challenge although it soon became known as the Davis Cup, after Dwight Davis' trophy.
 The Davis Cup competition was initially played as a challenge cup.
 All teams competed against one another for the right to face the previous year's champion in the final round.

 Beginning in 1923, the world's teams were split into two zones: the "America Zone" and the "Europe Zone".
 The winners of the two zones met in the Inter-Zonal Zone ("INZ") to decide which national team would challenge the defending champion for the cup.
+The zone names reflected where the matches were played rather than the nations' home continents; for example, in the 1925 Europe Zone, India lost to Belgium in Brussels, while in the America Zone, Japan played Spain and Australia in the United States.
 In 1955 a third zone, the "Eastern Zone", was added.
 Because there were three zones, the winner of one of the three zones received a bye in the first round of the INZ challenger rounds.
 In 1966, the "Europe Zone" was split into two zones, "Europe Zone A" and "Europe Zone B", so the winners of the four zones competed in the INZ challenger rounds.